 With ski descents and climbing ascents from Northern India’s Kedarnath done to Denali’s West rib as well as wins in International Adventure races and New Zealand’s Coast to Coast, Anna has spent her life zipping around outdoors.
 In addition to her business in New Zealand, Anna works as a Mountain Guide trainer and examiner for both the New Zealand Mountain Guide Association (NZMGA) and the American Mountain Guide Association (AMGA) and freelances with guiding companies such as Adventure Consultants, Alpine Guides ltd and Utah Mountain Adventures.
 She has taught avalanche courses for the New Zealand Mountain Safety council, Utah Avalanche Centre, the American Avalanche Institute and Utah Mountain Adventures.
 An outdoor writer, Anna was the Ski Columnist for the Christchurch Press from 2011-2014.
-She now blogs for CHILL and writes a regular department for Utah’s Ascent - Mountain Journal.
+She now blogs for CHILL and freelances for other outdoor publications.

 Originally from Dunedin, Roger is passionate about the outdoors as a recreational playground for kayaking, hunting, sailing, climbing, spear fishing, and, of course, SKIING.
 His split working life sees him working as a fresh water scientist in the rivers and streams of Southern New Zealand for much of the year, or at least when the water is falling in liquid form.
 Roger began skiing as a toddler in central Otago, and hasn't stopped spending seasons in the USA, Canada, and Japan.
 Including working as a glaciologist in the coast mountains of British Columbia, ski patrol, and avalanche instruction.
-In 2008 he graduated from Otago University after completing an honors degree in glaciology, and in 2012 became an NZMGA assistant ski guide.
-Roger is currently working to complete level 2 avalanche and ski guiding qualifications.
-In his spare time he can often be found in the kitchen testing new recipes on friends, brewing full grain beer, making things with wood or out with the dogs.
+In 2008 he graduated from Otago University after completing an honors degree in glaciology, and in 2017 became a full NZMGA ski guide.
+In his spare time Roger can often be found in the kitchen testing new recipes on friends, brewing full grain beer, making things with wood or out with his dogs and two daughters.

 Alistair (Al) Moore

 Kaz is an avalanche education specialist.
 Having worked as a tertiary educator, avalanche course instructor, and as an online tutor for the MSC Avalanche Risk Management Program, she now works as an instructor for the NZ Army.
-Karen’s life is fairly full these days keeping her three lads (husband, infant, and dog) in line.
+Karen’s life is fairly full these days keeping her family of 4 in line.
 She has done time as a ski guide, ski field manager, snow-safety officer, ski patroller, glacier guide, hiking guide, rock climbing instructor, alpine instructor, and coordinator of outdoor education programs.
 Karen’s qualifications include: NZMGA Assistant Ski Guide, full Alpine Trekking Guide, and full Hard Ice Guide.
 MSC Avalanche Risk Management Stage Two (Stage One Assessor endorsement).
 NZOIA Bush 2, Alpine 2, and Rock 1 (sport climbing endorsement).
-Having spent the last 15 years as a full time outdoors professional she is currently taking a year off to grapple with parenthood.
-She has no spare time…
+Having spent the last 15 years as a full time outdoors professional she has had two kids.
+AKG is excited to have this talented instructor and guide back on the team.